 This may not be obvious during the planning stage, but it will become very evident during the actual event.
 Selecting a speaker that can confidently and accurately convey your main message can promote audience retention and participation.

-8) It is Simply a Sales Pitch
+8) Making It A Sales Pitch

 Don’t get us wrong, there’s generally nothing wrong with making a sales pitch.
 But perhaps you could use other more suitable platforms for that.
 It might be more beneficial to shift your focus on catering to the needs of your audience.

-9) Too Much Text
+9) Incorporating Too Much Text

 Having to read a lot of text while listening to a speaker might get tiring to keep up with.
 If your audience can just read about what you are going to share, they might not be as attentive or engaged in the session.